 D-day for Derry’s city of culture bid

-Today is D-day for Londonderry’s bid to become the UK City of Culture in 2013.
+Today is the last chance for Londonderry to impress in its bid to become UK City of Culture in 2013.

 If Derry wins the prestigious accolade it will be following in the footsteps of Liverpool, which enjoyed a hugely successful term in 2008, leading to the introduction of the UK’s City of Culture programme.